Real estate

 Available real estate includes government-approved projects; depending on the country, it can be villas, tourist accommodations, hotels, resorts, and even yacht marinas.

 Affordability.
-The minimum investment requirement in Caribbean real estate starts at $200,000.
+The minimum investment requirement for Caribbean real estate starts at $200,000.
 Investors who want to become Caribbean citizens are exempt from additional expenses: for example, they don’t have to buy an Alien Land Holding License.

 Real estate expenses in the Caribbean by country